-Table :
+Table 2: P-values for one-way ANOVAs testing differences between groups.
+No significant differences were observed.

 Discussion

-The aim of this study was to examine differences in CoP distribution, stance time and total plantar pressure using prefabricated insoles from Jalas® compared with standard insoles in running shoes.
-Further was the aim of the study to validate FootStopService by Jalas®, which is designed to calculate the foot type of a person and from that recommend one of three insoles.
-The main findings showed no significant differences between using insoles from Jalas® or standard insoles, on , stance time or total plantar pressure.
-However, a significant difference between FootStopService by Jalas® and FPI was observed.
-Because of this observation,No significant differences were observed in either sample.
+The aim of this study have been to examine differences in CoP distribution, stance time and total plantar pressure using prefabricated insoles from Jalas® compared with standard insoles in running shoes.
+Further the aim of the study have been to validate FootStopService by Jalas®, which is designed to calculate the foot type of a person and from that recommend one of three insoles.
+The main findings have shown no significant differences between using insoles from Jalas® or standard insoles, on CoP distribution, stance time or total plantar pressure.
+However, a significant difference between FSS and FPI were outlined observed.
+Because of this observation, tests for differences according to the FPI distribution have been performed as well.
+No significant differences have been observed in either sample.

 FPI & FSS

-To validate the FSS results FPI measurements were obtained alongside the FSS measurements, ince FPI is considered the golden standard in terms of determining foot types (14).
-With 45% of the subjects getting a faulty diagnosis by FSS, the tests showed significantly different results (p-value = 0,000).
+To validate the FSS results FPI measurements have been obtained alongside the FSS measurements, since FPI is considered the golden standard in terms of determining foot types (14).
+With 45% of the subjects getting a faulty diagnosis by FSS, the tests have shown significantly different results (p-value = 0,000).
 The difference between FSS and FPI is the number of parameters tested.
-While FPI has six parameters FSS only has one.
-Overweight or thick tissue structure in the feet affect the height of the longitudinal arch (18) (19).
+While FPI have six parameters FSS only has one.
+Overweight or thick tissue structure in the feet can affect the height of the longitudinal arch (18) (19).
 The FSS results are probably skewed because of this.
 There was not seen any indications in the anthropometrical data, but since overweight isn’t the only explaining factor, this explanation cannot be denied.
 Furthermore, the difference between the static and dynamic functionality of feet is considerable which further clarify the shortcomings in FSS (18) (20) (21).
 Dynamic testing is not feasible now and even orthopedic shoemakers use static tests to develop custom-made insoles (22), which means an accurate static test should be possible to develop (23).

-plantar pressure
+Total plantar pressure

-One of the aims in this study was, to identify whether Jalas® insoles ha better than standard insoles.
-This was relevant due to the relation between and overuse injuries.
+One of the aims in this study have been, to identify whether Jalas® insoles had better cushioning than standard insoles.
+This was relevant due to the relation between cushioning and overuse injuries.
 This effect is shown for sedentary individuals in the early stages of a physical training program (24), (25), and for new recruits in the military, which includes large amounts of walking (26), (27).
-Anatomical factors, shoes and surfaces have been described as etiologic factors for common overuse injuries (28), (29). owering heel impact prevent chronic injuries, as low back pain and osteoarthritic changes in cartilage and surrounding bone of weight bearing joints (30), (31).
+Anatomical factors, shoes and surfaces have been described as etiologic factors for common overuse injuries (28), (29).
+Studies have shown that lowering heel impact prevents chronic injuries, as low back pain and osteoarthritic changes in cartilage and surrounding bone of weight bearing joints (30), (31).
 With no significant changes in total plantar pressure between Jalas® insoles and standard insoles, there is no prove of differences in prevention of overuse injuries.

 Foot kinematics

-Foot kinematics were exhibited by stance time and center of pressure distribution (CoP) on the heel, midfoot and forefoot in accordance to Soames et al. (6).
-It is unclear whether a redistribution of plantar pressure has a positive effect on foot complaints (7), but (32).
+Foot kinematics were exhibited by TST and CoP on the heel and forefoot in accordance to Soames et al. (6).
+It is unclear whether a redistribution of plantar pressure has a positive effect on foot complaints (7), but malalignment in the rear foot causes forefoot restrictions (32).
 A correct foot alignment enhances the ability to absorb impact in the heel and the flexibility in the forefoot (2).
-No significant difference in CoP or stance time between Jalas® insoles and standard insoles were observed.
-This was evident in all three test groups, even though it was only expected in the group.
+No significant difference in CoP or TST between JI and SI have been observed.
+This was evident in all three test groups, even though it was only expected in the medium group.